shafraz17/NetworkOverlay/README.md

 # Bootstrap Server for Network Overlay System

 This project implements a bootstrap server for a network overlay system using UDP datagram sockets.
-The server listens on port 55555 and handles registration, unregistration, and echo commands from clients.
+The server listens on port `55555` and handles registration, unregistration, and echo commands from clients.

+> Use Java 11

+## Initializing the Overlay Network

+1. Initialize a Docker Overlay network.
+The VPS server as the Swarm Manager Node.
+    1. `docker swarm init`.
+2. Join other worker nodes to the Swarm Network using the provided command.
+3. Create an `Overlay` network from within the Swarm Manager using below command.
+    1. `docker network create --driver overlay --attachable node-network`.
+4. Build the `BootstrapServer` docker image in the VPS Server.

+    1. ```bash
+        cd repository/server
+        docker build -t bootstrap-server
+       ```

+5. Run the docker image for the Bootstrap Server in the Swarm Manager attaching the container to the `node-network` created above.
+    1. `docker run -d -p 55555:55555 --network node-network bootstrap-server`.
+6. Build the `BootstrapClient` docker image in each worker node.

+    1. ```bash
+        cd repository/client
+        docker build -t bootstrap-client
+       ```

+7. Run the client containers from within the worker nodes attaching to the `node-network` as well.
+    1. `docker run -it --network node-network bootstrap-client`.
+8. Proceed with the command executions from within each worker node as required.

 ## Features